ShamikRoy/Moral-Role-Prediction/README.md

 text : tweet text
 ```

 The _'dataset_description'_ file contains more information about the data files.
-Note that we cannot release the tweet texts because of Twitter Privacy Policy.
+Note that, we cannot release the tweet texts because of Twitter Privacy Policy.
 The tweet text can be parsed using the tweet_ids provided in the json files.
 If you need those immediately or require any help in parsing feel free to send an e-mail to roy98@purdue.edu